Ron-dn/mcp-ssh-server/QUICK-TEST.md

   "tool": "ssh_execute",
   "arguments": {
     "targetId": "target_XXXXXXXXXXXXX",
-    "command": "show system"
+    "command": "your_command"
   }
 }
 ```

 ## 🔍 Device Analysis

-Based on our testing:
+The SSH MCP server supports various device types:
-- ✅ **SSH Connection**: Works perfectly
+- ✅ **SSH Connection**: Standard SSH protocol
-- ✅ **Authentication**: `your_username/your_username` credentials work
+- ✅ **Authentication**: Password and key-based authentication
-- ⚠️ **Commands**: Standard Linux and network commands return "Invalid command"
+- ⚠️ **Commands**: Device-specific command sets vary

-This suggests the device has a proprietary command set.
-You can now use the MCP tools to:
+Different devices may have proprietary command sets.
+You can use the MCP tools to:

 1. **Connect** to the device
 2. **Experiment** with different commands interactively